 Your Age and Your Intake Method Plays a Crucial Role!

-As it turns out, cannabis is not recommended for people with still-developing brains (young people aged 21 years old and below).
-That’s because it can mess up the last few years of their mind’s development.
+As it turns out, cannabis, or at least THC, is not recommended for people with still-developing brains (young people aged 21 years old and below).
+That’s because it can mess up the last few years of a young persons mental development.
+This plant medicine is helpful for adults that have need a circuit breaker mature and established emotional and mental patterns that have become a problem, either by past conditioning and problems, or perhaps due to shock and trauma such as that which military veterans may bring home with them.

 Meanwhile, another factor to consider is whether you’re smoking it or not.
-Smoking is always harmful to one’s respiratory health, regardless of what substance he is consuming.
+Smoking is always harmful to one’s respiratory health, regardless of what substance is being consumed.
 This is due to the harmful elements produced by the process of combustion.
+Vaporization involves controlled heating to vaporize the useful volatile compounds without dangerous carcinogenic compounds produced by burning that tag along for the ride when cannabis is smoked.
+Think of this when next you are tempted to smoke an old-fashioned joint.

 On a Mental Level